Semantics-Empowered Communication: A Tutorial-cum-Survey: Towards Effectiveness-Level SemCom and Networked Systems

 \subsubsection{Industrial IoTs (IIoTs)}

-IIoTs such as intelligent transportation \cite{grover2021edge}, smart grids \cite{wang2021survey}, and industrial automation \cite{liu2019wireless,liu2019real} belong to a generic framework that exploits the abundance of available data generated by a wirelessly connected set of sensors, actuators and a remote controller to improve the efficiency, reliability and accuracy of an industrial manufacturing process.
+IIoTs such as intelligent transportation \cite{grover2021edge}, smart grids \cite{wang2021survey}, and industrial automation \cite{liu2019wireless,liu2019real} belong to a generic framework that exploits the abundance of available data generated by a wirelessly connected set of sensors, actuators, and a remote controller to improve the efficiency, reliability \& accuracy of an industrial manufacturing process.
 Essentially, the networked sensors observe the environment and report the states of interest.
 Based on the received report, the remote controller on the cloud generates the control signals, and then wireless actuators follow the received signals to take actions.

 Since the energy consumption of sensor nodes is mainly due to data transmission, some works \cite{li2021blockchain,mohanty2020deep,shafique2020internet} concentrate on improving the energy efficiency of wireless transmission.
-Li \etal \cite{li2021blockchain} consider the freshness, relevance, and value of information of the transmitted messages and demonstrate their superiority.
-Meanwhile, as for semantics-aware data processing, the optimal sampling theory for communication and control systems shall be re-considered from the perspective of the data significance.
-Mohanty \etal \cite{mohanty2020deep} present a RNN-LSTM based distributed data mining model consisting of RNN and LSTM, which divides the layers of DNNs into separate parts,and deploy them to different sensors.
+Li \etal \cite{li2021blockchain} consider the freshness, relevance, and value of information of transmitted messages and demonstrate their superiority.
+Meanwhile, as for semantics-aware data processing, the optimal sampling theory for communication and control systems shall be reconsidered from the perspective of data significance.
+Mohanty \etal \cite{mohanty2020deep} present an RNN-LSTM-based distributed data mining model consisting of RNN and LSTM, which divides the layers of DNNs into separate parts, and deploy them to different sensors.
 In this sense, information can be exchanged over the network with reduced overhead at the fusion center along with a decrease in data transmission.